danwinkler/ConvolutionSurface/README.md

 # ConvolutionSurface
 Java Implementation of convolution primitives from "Creating and Rendering Convolution Surfaces" (1997), by Jon McCormack and Andrei Sheerstyuk.
-Currently only the only primitive supported are line segments.
+Currently only the only primitives supported are line segments and triangles.

 Includes functions for:
 * Generating scalar fields from list of primitives